Contributor: Melissa O’Neill, LCSW, Director of Clinical Operations, Timberline Knolls

 In many cases, compulsive overeating and food addictive behaviors may overlap.
 For example, a person who may have biological risk factors for food addiction, such as a genetic predisposition or neurochemical imbalance, could have increased susceptibility to developing compulsive eating behaviors.

 Food consumption can become a way to fill an emotional void that is also perpetuated by biological influences related to the food addiction.
 This can create a vicious cycle that is difficult to break.
-For this reason, comprehensive care and treatment is absolutely crucial to address the many complex issues that are involved in both compulsive eating and food addiction behaviors.
+For this reason, comprehensive care and treatment are absolutely crucial to address the many complex issues that are involved in both compulsive eating and food addiction behaviors.

 Having an individualized treatment plan that considers all the factors involved, including biological, emotional, mental, and psychological, can help encouraging healing through whole-person care.